openecloud/openecloud/Readme.md

 - Matplotlib 1.1.1rc
 - GCC 4.6.3

 Only GSL and GCC are the standard repository versions of Ubuntu 12.04.
 Otherwise older versions (e.g. standard Ubuntu) sometime exhibit faulty behavior.
 Newer versions of the packages should work most likely.
-There is no easy way to get the code working on Windows systems, but for all Linux systems it should be easy to adapt the code (see Sec. **Tips and Tricks**)
+There is no easy way to get the code working on Windows systems, but for all Linux systems it should be easy to adapt the code (see Sec. **Tips and Tricks**).

 Short reasoning for the packages: